IS IT SAFE TO

 the Discussion

-To help bring science-based information into public conversation, two respected specialists will be speaking at an upcoming Sustainability Advisory Board meeting:
+To help bring science-based information into public conversation, two respected specialists will be spoke at an upcoming Sustainability Advisory Board meeting:

 Sarah Evans